configcat/.github/pull_request_template.md

 ### Related issues (only if applicable)

-- Provide links to issues relating to this pull request
+- Provide links to issues relating to this pull request.

 ### How to test? (only if applicable)
 - What part of the application was affected by the changes?
 What should be tested?